Substance Use Prevalence in the Military

 Whereas illicit drug use affects approximately 12 percent of the American population, these types of substances impact a relatively small portion of active-duty personnel at 2.3 percent.
 However, the NIDA says that the number of service members abusing prescription drugs—many of which are opioids—is 11 percent, which is higher than prescription drug misuse by civilians.

-Military personnel who no longer serve are not immune to substance abuse issues.
-In fact, approximately 11 percent of veterans meet the criteria necessary for a substance use disorder diagnosis according to a 2017 study published in the Substance Abuse and Rehabilitation journal.
+Military personnel who no longer serve are not immune to substance use issues.
+In fact, approximately 11 percent of veterans meet the criteria necessary for a substance use disorder diagnosis according to a 2017 study published in the Substance Use and Rehabilitation journal.
+If you are interested in our veterans addiction treatment program, call 844.470.0410.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.